All Collections

 What is Blockchain technology?

-Where are the crypto assets I invest in on Public stored?
+Where are the crypto assets I invest in on the Public app stored?

-So, where are the crypto assets you invest in on Public ultimately stored?
+So, where are the crypto assets in your Bakkt Crypto account ultimately stored?

-Apex Crypto partners with some of the biggest, most trusted wallet providers in the United States to ensure the safety and security of the crypto assets you invest in.
-These assets are stored in one or more omnibus-hosted wallets, which means assets held by Public investors are stored alongside the assets held by other investors on the platform.
+Bakkt Crypto partners with some of the biggest, most trusted wallet providers in the United States to ensure the safety and security of the crypto assets you invest in.
+These assets are stored in one or more omnibus-hosted wallets, which mean assets held by Public users are stored alongside the assets held by other investors on the platform.

 As a reminder, cryptocurrencies, on the whole, are not securities and are not FDIC or SIPC insured.